-Modify URL Request with the Breakpoint Tool
+Modify HTTP Request/Response with Proxyman Breakpoint Tool

 Breakpoint Tool is one of the most used features on Proxyman which enables the developer to manipulate the Request & Response data on the fly without changing any logic from your client.